Cardinals vs. Tigers Player Props Betting Odds

 Vierling Stats

-- Matt Vierling has 25 hits with six doubles, two home runs and six walks.
-He has driven in 10 runs with four stolen bases.
+- Matt Vierling has 26 hits with six doubles, two home runs, seven walks and 10 RBI.
+He's also stolen four bases.

 Vierling Recent Games